John A. Durkin: Highlights of Senate service

-1980 Senate election
+1980 and 1990 Senate elections

 Durkin was defeated in his 1980 Senate re-election bid by former state Attorney General Warren Rudman.
 He resigned early, six days before the end of his term, so Rudman could be appointed and gain a seniority advantage over other senators elected in 1980.
 Durkin resumed the practice of law and resided in Manchester.
 He sought New Hampshire's other Senate seat in 1990, but was defeated by Republican Congressman Bob Smith.

 Death

 In his later years Durkin resided at the New Hampshire Veterans Home, battling various ailments.
-He died on October 16, 2012 at Franklin Regional Hospital in Franklin, New Hampshire, aged 76.
+He died on October 16, 2012, at Franklin Regional Hospital in Franklin, New Hampshire, aged 76.
 He had three children: John, Andrea and Sheilagh.
 He was interred at Arlington National Cemetery.